mmbman/Katagiri/1979-06-14-Fukanzazengi-Talk-6.md

 **Same person**: Independent of these things?
 Independent of toe hitting rock?

 **Katagiri**: Oh, independent.
 You mean the mind is independent.
 Yes, actually mind is independent from that total dynamic working.
 Yes. *[Some laughter.]* The original nature of the mind is already there.
 Original nature of the mind is what?
-Not mind.
+Not-mind.
 No mind.
-It's just conditioned origination.
-Conditioned co-production.
+It’s just conditioned origination, conditioned co-production.
 Function.
-That's all.
+That’s all.

 **Same person**: But anyway, mind exists before these things are happening.

 **Katagiri**: Yes.
 Original face of the mind is exactly the same as being.
 Just like the rock, and toes, and trees, and birds, many things.
 Same.
-That's why we call them [dharmas](glossary#dharma).
+That’s why we call them [dharmas](glossary#dharma).
 Everything is called dharmas.
-So mind – unwholesome mind or wholesome mind, whatever kind – all dharmas.
+So mind – unwholesome mind or wholesome mind, whatever kind – all are dharmas.
 Completely the same.

 **Same person**: Can we speak about mind apart from dharmas?

 **Katagiri**: No, we cannot.

-**Same person**: We can't talk about *[unintelligible]*
+**Same person**: We can’t talk about *[unintelligible]*?

 **Katagiri**: If you want to talk about the mind, you have to talk about the mind as a dharma.
 Because [the mind] is a dharma which exists in the [dualistic](glossary#dualistic) world, and also which exists in the truth as the original nature of the mind.
 At that time, no mind.
 In the context of the truth, there is no idea of the mind.
-That's why Prajnaparamita says "no mind"; "no eyes, no ears, [etc.]".
+That’s why Prajnaparamita says “no mind”; “no eyes, no ears, [etc.]”.
 But how can we know no-mind?
-That's why [Dogen Zenji](glossary#dogen) says, in the \[[Shobogenzo](dogen#shobogenzo)] [chapter [on the Prajnaparamita Sutra]](dogen#prajnaparamita) he said, there is mind, there is eyes, nose, ears, and et cetera.
+That’s why [Dogen Zenji](glossary#dogen) says, in the \[[Shobogenzo](dogen#shobogenzo)] [chapter [on the Prajnaparamita Sutra]](dogen#prajnaparamita) he said, there is mind, there is eyes, nose, ears, and et cetera.
 That means, use eye, ear, nose, mind, body, perfectly, accommodating to [zazen](glossary#zazen) as it is.
 At that time, the mind, nose and eyes become one with zazen.
 So, no eyes, no mind, no mouth.

 Do you understand?
 That is the meaning of no mind.
-No mind doesn't mean to destroy.
+No mind doesn’t mean to destroy.
 So, using your mind perfectly.
 How?
 Fitting into a single object, zazen.
 At that time, there is no mind.

 ##### 1:20:44

 **Question**: ...
-In the past, you or [someone], or [Suzuki Roshi](glossary#suzuki-roshi), talked about big mind and small mind.
+In the past, you or [someone], \[perhaps] [Suzuki Roshi](glossary#suzuki-roshi), talked about big mind and small mind.
 When you talk about mind here, Roshi, what are you referring to?
 Big mind, small mind?

 **Katagiri**: Both.
-I'm talking about both.
+I’m talking about both.

 So picky mind, monkey mind, is small mind.
 But original nature of the mind is big mind.

-**Same person**: You're talking about big mind.
+**Same person**: You’re talking about big mind.

 **Katagiri**: Yes, big mind.
 But we cannot ignore small mind.
-Because, right after an event occurs, mind associates with it, so you can't ignore it.
-That's why in our practice, we have to practice regulation of the mind.
-Constantly we have to be mindful of no planning of having a reward, [no design of] becoming [Buddha](glossary#buddha).
-[We have to] continually do this, otherwise, we cannot use our body and mind perfectly, fitting into [zazen](glossary#zazen).
+Because, right after an event occurs, mind associates with it.
+So you can’t ignore it.
+That’s why in our practice, we have to practice regulation of the mind.
+Constantly we have to be mindful of no planning of having a reward, no design of becoming [Buddha](glossary#buddha).
+[We have to] continually do this, otherwise, we cannot use our body and mind perfectly, to fit into [zazen](glossary#zazen).

 ##### 1:22:10

 **Question**: [Roshi](glossary#roshi)?
-When I asked about the water before, if I understood you, your explanation *[unintelligible]* What I wanted to know is, what the water is right now.
+When I asked what the water was before, if I understood you, your explanation of what the water is.
+And what I wanted to know is, what the water is right now.

-**Katagiri**: That's why I said the universe.
+**Katagiri**: That’s why I said the universe.
 [Which] is right now.

-Right now, right here, it doesn't mean something limited by something which is called water.
+Right now, right here, it doesn’t mean something limited by something which is called water.
 Right now, right here is what?
 Right now, right here is the universe.
-If you say universe, you are already tricked by the word universe.
+If you say universe, you are already tricked by the word ‘universe’.
 The universe is what?
 Total function of right now, right here.
-How do you see the real meaning of right now, right here, of the universe?
+How can you see the real meaning of right now, right here, of the universe?
 Be alive, right now, right here.

-So whatever you say – "that is water," "that is a moon" – that's okay, according to this.
+So whatever you say – “that is water,” “that is a moon” – that’s okay, according to this.
 But when you come back to the [dualistic](glossary#dualistic) world, water is water.
 Moment is moment.
 Space is space.
 Time is time.
 Toe is toe.
 Katagiri is Katagiri.
 So, how can you know the universe?
 Using the toe, using right now, right here, perfectly fitting into your object.
 At that time, the universe blooms.
 That is one.
 It is not a combination of the water and the moon.

-So that's why [Dogen Zenji](glossary#dogen) says, the self is the whole universe.
+So that’s why [Dogen Zenji](glossary#dogen) says, the self is the whole universe.
 And also, time is being.
-Time is not time; time is being.
+Time is not time; time is *being*.
 Time is space.
 Space is time.

-Time is being when you say, "now, right now, and right here."
-What is "time is being"?
+Time is being when you say, “now, right now, and right here.”
+What is “time is being”?
 We cannot put a name on it.
-That's why we say "now-ness," or "now and here-ness," or "eternity," or "eternal time," or any other kind of words you use; it's very difficult to manifest.
-Now and here, *[unintelligible]*
+That’s why we say “now-ness,” or “now and here-ness,” or “eternity,” or “eternal time” – whatever kind of words you use.
+It’s very difficult to manifest.
+Now and here are the universe.

 So, water is the universe.
 The self is the whole universe.
 Time is being.

+##### 1:25:50

 *[tape skip]*

-##### 1:25:50

 **Question**: *[unintelligible]*

 **Katagiri**: Well, because we have enjoyed our little, small mind for many years.
 So we have got used to enjoying it, for many, many years.
 Not only your [own] life; from the beginningless past.
 Anyway, we have done so always.
-That's why it's pretty hard to see the big mind immediately.
+That’s why it’s pretty hard to see the big mind immediately.
 It really depends on the individual.

 Maybe someone really can see big mind after practicing three years, or five years, maybe ten years.
 Maybe so.
-It doesn't matter.
+It doesn’t matter.

 Is that okay?
-That's why it's pretty hard.
+That’s why it’s pretty hard.

 But the important point is, when we practice, we have to practice [zazen](glossary#zazen) not as the being involved in the many things in the [dualistic](glossary#dualistic) world.
-Analyzing, synthesizing: "I like this," "I don't like this," "I feel good," "I don't feel good," "That's why I want do this," "I don't want to do this"...
+Analyzing, synthesizing: “I like this,” “I don’t like this,” “I feel good,” “I don’t feel good,” “That’s why I want do this,” “I don’t want to do this”...
 This is very messy.
+[He laughs.]
 No matter how long you practice zazen, you cannot find big mind [that way].
-Anyway, that is that; it's not necessary to destroy or hate or like [those thoughts].
+Anyway, that is that; it’s not necessary to destroy or hate or like [those thoughts].
 Let them be alone.
 All you have to do is, just right zazen, if you want to do zazen.

 ##### 1:27:50

 **Question**: [Roshi](glossary#roshi)?
 Is [aprāpti](glossary#aprāpti) always present when [prāpti](glossary#prāpti) is present?

-**Katagiri**: That is a very conceptualized term.
-There are lots of terms there; but in [Mahayana Buddhism](glossary#mahayana) we don't believe [they are] really something which exist.
+**Katagiri**: That is a very conceptualized thing.
+There are lots of terms there; but in [Mahayana Buddhism](glossary#mahayana) we don’t believe [they are] really something which exist.
 If you say something which exists, it has substance.

 **Same person**: Okay, well in the story that you gave us as an example of [prāpti](glossary#prāpti) and [aprāpti](glossary#aprāpti), it seemed to me, if I understand it right, prāpti was the force that brought your friend back to the monastery, and aprāpti was the earthquake.
 And they were both present at that time.
 I think; if I understand the terms.